Running Jira on an Azure cluster

 To deploy Jira Data Center to Azure using our Marketplace app:

-- Choose Create a resource to start a new deployment
+- Select Create a resource to start a new deployment

 - Search for Atlassian, then select Jira Software Data Center or Jira Service Desk Data Center from the list of Marketplace apps.

-- Choose Create to start configuring the deployment.
+- Select Create to start configuring the deployment.

 - Follow the prompts in the wizard to configure your deployment.
-Refer to the parameters table below for more information.
+Refer to the following parameters table for more information.

-- Confirm all the details are correct, then click Create to purchase the subscription.
+- Confirm all the details are correct, then select Create to purchase the subscription.
 Deployment will take about 30 minutes.

 - Once deployment is complete, go to the Jira URL listed in the deployment outputs to complete onboarding and start using Jira.